89jan25th/Behavioral_cloning/readme.md

 #### 1. An appropriate model architecture has been employed

 I used Nvidia end-to-end CNN model and it works.
-In order to use the exact same architecture, I had to resize the camera images to 70X204 which is not 66X200(This is what nvidia team used).
-This is because the pixels are lost every MaxPooling2D().
+In order to use the exact same architecture, I had to resize the camera images to 70 x 204 which is not 66 x 200(This is what nvidia team used).
+It was because MaxPooling2D() loses a pixel from width or height if they are an odd number.
 Thus I did some trial-and-error tasks to find the exact image size.

 #### 2. Attempts to reduce overfitting in the model

 I used two dropout layers with factor = 0.5.
 The layer's detailed position is at the below table. (refer to 2.
 Final Model Architecture)
-I tried 0 ~ 0.5 and two 0.5 layers produced the best result.
+I tried 0 ~ 0.5, and two 0.5 layers produced the best result.

 #### 3. Model parameter tuning

 I used adam optimiser.
-Batch size was set to 64 after trying 32, 64, and 128(the results are not different much betweent them.)
+Batch size was set to 64 after trying 32, 64, and 128(the results are not different much between them.)

 #### 4. Appropriate training data

 I made three training set (driving_log.csv, driving_log2.csv, and driving_log3.csv)
-driving_log.csv : 2 laps clockwise, 2 laps counter-clockwise, midium quality of driving.
+- driving_log.csv : 2 laps clockwise, 2 laps counter-clockwise, midium quality of driving.
-driving_log2.csv : 1 lap clockwise, 1 lap counter-clockwise, poor quality of driving. (stay in track though) driving_log3.csv : 2 laps clockwise, 2 lap counter-clockwise + additional cornering samples, good quality of driving.
+- driving_log2.csv : 1 lap clockwise, 1 lap counter-clockwise, poor quality of driving. (stay in track though)
+- driving_log3.csv : 2 laps clockwise, 2 lap counter-clockwise + additional cornering samples, good quality of driving.

 I made dataset with different quality of driving to see what makes good dataset.
 After 23 runs, I concluded that the poor quality set doesn't help at all. it was just garbage in garbage out.
 Also I found because it is 'behavioral cloning,' the most important is to make a GOOD training set to clone.
 I only used log and log3 for my report.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

 The overall architecture is the same as NVIDIA's.
 I wanted to implement NVIDIA's architecture.

 The data is normalized with keras Lambda layer.
 ~~~~
 model.add(Lambda(lambda x: x / 127.5 - 1.0, input_shape = (70, 204, 3)))
 ~~~~

 **Dropout was one of the most important factor.** Without this, the car frequently failed to pass the corner.
 ![alt text][image3]
 * About to fall!
 I did about 20 runs where the car veer off from the corner, and tried different combinations of
 - training set (log1, log2, log3)
 - multicamera correction factor (0 ~ 1.0)
 - Dropout (0 ~ 0.5)
 Then I finally found my model work when
 - log 1 + log 3 + no multicamera correction + two dropout layers (0.5)